Filters

 const outcome = this.nodeEnv.isDevelopment;

-you can find other available API for nodeEnv in the API Docs
+You can find the other available API for nodeEnv in the API Docs.

 percentage

-The percentage filter in Genesis foundation filters checks if a randomly generated number between 0 and 100 is within a specified percentage threshold.
-This allows for setting probabilistic conditions, enabling features or elements to be displayed to a proportion of users based on the given percentage.
-This filter is useful for scenarios like A/B testing or gradually rolling out new features.
+The percentage filter checks if a randomly generated number between 0 and 100 is within a specified percentage threshold.
+This enables you to set probabilistic conditions, so that specified features or elements can be displayed to a proportion of users based on the given percentage.

-The percentage filter allows you to display certain features or messages to a set percentage of users.
-For example, if you set the filter to 20%, each time it runs, it has a 20% chance of passing, meaning only about 20% of users will see the feature or content.
+For example, if you set the filter to 20%, then each time it runs, it has a 20% chance of passing.
+Consequently only about 20% of users will see the feature or content.
 This is useful for controlled feature rollouts or A/B testing without requiring complex set-ups.

 - Dependency Injection (DI)